TWINGSISTER/Quadrics/README.md

-# Quadrics: A Blender + Sverchok  addon tu draw non singular quadrics
+# Quadrics: A Blender + Sverchok  addon to draw non singular quadrics